Creating Altering and Deleting Database in SQL Server

 Alter database DatabaseName Modify Name = NewDatabaseName

-Alternatively, you can also use the system stored procedure
+Alternatively, you can also use the following system-defined stored procedure to change the name.

 Execute sp_renameDB ‘OldDatabaseName’,’NewDatabaseName’